 Among its other mandated functions, UNSOM is helping build the Federal Government’s capacity to promote respect for human rights and women’s empowerment, promote child protection, prevent conflict-related sexual and gender-based violence, and strengthen justice institutions.
 Further, it is monitoring, helping investigate and reporting to the Council on any abuses or violations of human rights or of international humanitarian law committed in Somalia, or any abuses committed against children or women.
 The Mission is also supporting the implementation of the National Security Architecture that was endorsed by the Federal Government and Federal Member States in April 2017 and the Comprehensive Approach to Security framework.

-In such work, the Council underlined the importance of Somali ownership, with the Special Representative of the Secretary-General, Michael Keating, aligning closely United Nations country team activities with the priorities of UNSOM and the Federal Government, as well as AMISOM, the Intergovernmental Authority for Development (IGAD), the European Union and other regional, bilateral and multilateral partners.
+In such work, the Council underlined the importance of Somali ownership, with the Special Representative of the Secretary-General, James Swan, aligning closely United Nations country team activities with the priorities of UNSOM and the Federal Government, as well as AMISOM, the Intergovernmental Authority for Development (IGAD), the European Union and other regional, bilateral and multilateral partners.

 The Secretary-General keeps the Security Council regularly informed of the implementation of UNSOM’s mandate through quarterly reports.

 |In addition to UNSOM, the UN system in Somalia consists of 25 agencies, funds and programmes.
 Learn more: UN in Somalia|